 Renting a car in Madeira is the best way to explore this magnificent island.

-Below is my complete guide on how to rent a car in Madeira, covering:
+Below is my complete guide on how to rent a car in Madeira, based on my own experiences, covering:

 - which type of car is best,

 - tips on best rental companies and reducing costs,